The night is dark and full of terrors.

 The evening time is most often associated with sadness and loss and only a few have tried to depict the evening atmosphere as something hopeful.
 It can be a hopeful setting in an urban environment where the nightlife starts with sunset but in a more natural environment or rural settings, evening is always a time of deep melancholy thoughts and going back.

-Different times of day are very commonly used as metaphors in literature and arts but their perfect use is very rare.
-To efficiently use them as metaphors, we need to build the right context, mood, and a continuous narrative or perhaps we need something more.
-A deeper look at nature and how its cycle invisibly merges with our lives and our problems would do.
+Different times of day & night are very commonly used as metaphors in literature and arts but their perfect use is very rare.
+For brilliant use of metaphors, we need to build the right context, mood, and a continuous narrative or perhaps we need something more: A deeper look at nature and a contemplation about its cycle that invisibly merges with our lives and our problems.

 Edited by cherrywine_stains